vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/1-foundations.md

 | **Symmetric** | Scale only | `q = round(x / scale)` | Weights (centered around 0) |
 | **Asymmetric** | Scale + zero-point | `q = round(x / scale) + zero_point` | Activations (non-centered) |

+Quantization maps an original float `x` (e.g., FP32) to a small integer `q` (e.g., INT8/INT4) so the model is faster and uses less memory. `scale` sets the step size, and `zero_point` shifts the range when zero isn’t in the middle.

 **When to use each:**
 - Symmetric is simpler and faster
 - Asymmetric handles non-zero-centered distributions better